arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

 REST API
 --------

+- GET /_api/aqlfunction/ was migrated to the general way of ArangoDB Replies.
+    It now returns an object:
+	  `{code: 200, error: false, result: []} `
-- GET /_api/aqlfunction/ now also returns the 'isDeterministic' property.
+	It now also returns the 'isDeterministic' property.
 - DELETE /_api/aqlfunction/ now returns the number of deleted functions.